JakubNei/SimulationEngine/README.md

 Unity 2021.3.18f1 LTS

 # Current state, how it works
--	[Bitonic sort][Bitonic sort Wikipedia] particle index array by hashcode of their position.
-Hashcode represents index of voxel cell where particle is.
+-	[Bitonic sort][Bitonic sort Wikipedia] atom index array by hashcode of their position.
+Hashcode represents index of voxel cell where atom is.
 -	Build array that we can use to find a pair of `[index start, index end]` (to array built in above step) from voxel cell hashcode.
-[We can build this array by comparing hashcodes of pairs of particles and if they are different we found start and end][NVIDIA Particle Simulation using CUDA, 2010].
+[We can build this array by comparing hashcodes of pairs of atoms and if they are different we found start and end][NVIDIA Particle Simulation using CUDA, 2010].
--	Update each particle velocity
+-	Update each atom force using [Prokop Hapala's RARFF Solver]
-	-	Fetch particles from neighbouring 27 voxel cells using hashcode.
+	-	Fetch atoms from neighbouring 27 voxel cells using hashcode.
-	-	Calculate forces from those particles.
+	-	Calculate forces.
-	-	Update velocity.
--	Update each particle position.
+-	Update each atom velocity and position.
--	Instanced draw all particles from positions buffer.
+-	Instanced draw everything.
+	-	All atoms
+	-	All half bonds

-Each particle can collide with all other particles, but we leverage the limited interaction radius of particles (the voxel cell edge length corresponds to the maximum interaction radius).
+Each atom can collide with all other atoms, but we leverage the limited interaction radius of atoms (the voxel cell edge length corresponds to the maximum interaction radius).
 So after bitonic sort and hascode, the complexity is only $O(nlog_2(n))$ instead of $O(n^2)$

 # Relevant algorithms/concepts
 ## Building the Grid using Sorting